theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Communication_Protocols/Serial_Communication_Fundamentals.md

 ## 🎯 **Overview**

 Serial communication is a fundamental method of data transmission where information is sent one bit at a time over a communication channel.
-It's the foundation for most embedded communication protocols and is essential for understanding UART, SPI, I2C, and other serial protocols.
+It's the foundation for most embedded communication protocols and is essential for understanding UART, SPI, I2C, and other serial protocols used in modern embedded systems.

 ### **Key Concepts**
 - **Bit-by-bit transmission** - Data sent sequentially over time